Defconn4/CS_367_Fall_2020/README.md

 The intent of the repo is to showcase some of the more complex projects I had worked on during the Fall 2020 semester.
 These projects most accurately reflect a real-world application of C.

+    NOTE: Code I have written for each project is in the following files:

+    Project 1: fp_functs.c
+    Project 3: shell.c

 # Project 1 - Development of custom floating point representation

 The intent of this project was to expand upon class discussion of the IEEE standard for floating point representation.
 Implementation allows conversion of standard C floating point values to a the custom bit-level floating point representation for internal use.